4th of the 2nd month 2022/2023.

 A twisted message has caused many to not have a true reverence for Elohim whatsoever; and they do as they please, while at the same time think that they can demand to walk in the Promises of the Word! .

 The false prosperity message seeks to claim all the promises without actually walking in obedience, as they want the presence and promise of יהוה, while turning their noses up at the need to be fed their daily lawful bread and to walk in The Word and obey the clear instructions for set-apart living. .

 Kěpha Bět/2 Peter 1:3 “as His Mighty-like power has given to us all we need for life and reverence, through the knowledge of Him who called us to esteem and uprightness.”

-Here Kěpha is very clear – יהושע has given us all we need for life and reverence – through the knowledge of Him!!!
+Here Kěpha is very clear: יהושע has given us all that we need for life and reverence – through the knowledge of Him!!!.